-Here are some of the latest and greatest tomatoes coming your way in 2020.
-Many are All-America Selections winners, chosen because they taste delicious and have other special qualities!
+Ah, sun-ripened, juicy tomatoes!
+There are so many tantalizing varieties.
+Have you seen the newest varieties introduced this year?
+Many are All-America Selections winners, chosen because they taste delicious and have other special qualities.

 Even though I am a big fan of heirloom tomatoes, there is something to be said for the earliness and disease resistance of the hybrids.

 - ‘Celano’ is a grape tomato that bears many fruits on a 40 inch tall, bushy plant, perfect for container growing.
 Sweet and tasty, the tomatoes weigh about 1/2 ounce each, perfect to pop right in your mouth or throw in a salad.
 The vigorous, semi-determinate plants may need some pruning and the support of a tomato cage or trellis; they will keep on producing into September.
 An AAS National Vegetable Award Winner.
 Don’t let a lack of space keep you from growing the tasty tomatoes you love.

 - ‘Crokini’ (below) is a sweet cherry tomato yielding up to 300 fruits in clusters of 10-12 on an indeterminate vine.
 Resistant to late blight and multiple other diseases that plague tomato plants, it is especially recommended for southern gardens, winning the AAS Regional Award for the Southeast.
 Fruits hold well on the vine, don’t crack, and are similar to ‘Sweet Million’ or ‘Supersweet 100’ but with a better flavor and texture.